Marketcircle/AXElements/docs/AXElements.markdown

 # AXElements

-AXElements is a DSL abstraction built on top of the Mac OS X Accessibility Framework that allows code to be written in a very natural and declarative style that describes user interactions.
+AXElements is a DSL abstraction built on top of the Mac OS X Accessibility and CGEvent APIs that allows code to be written in a very natural and declarative style that describes user interactions.

 The framework is optimized for writing tests that require automatic GUI manipulation, whether it be  finding controls on the screen,